 Our Galapagos adventures will keep you very busy with early mornings and long days filled with various activities.
 Activities consist of island walks, swimming and snorkeling.
 Trails are often rough and uneven, traversing sharp lava fields and loose rocks and gravel.
 Walking over slippery rocks is sometimes necessary when coming ashore.
 Passengers must be able to walk a minimum of two miles to participate in this trip, must be able to walk up and down stairs, and be able to get in and out of motorized pangas (rigid inflatable rafts), which can be very unsteady in rough water.
 A few wet landings, where we disembark from the panga directly into the water and walk up onto the beach, are included.
 Itineraries that feature a visit to Bartolome include a walk with more than 300 wooden steps to reach the viewpoint at the top of the island.
 Snorkeling is a big component of this trip, with excursions offered nearly every day, sometimes twice a day.
 While no snorkeling experience is required, prior practice is recommended, and travelers should be comfortable swimming in moderate currents, near shore and in deep water.
 Our Expedition Leaders will also offer guidance for those in need of additional snorkeling instruction.
 Travelers are not required to participate in every activity.

-Elevation: Please note that the first two nights of our adventure will be spent in the foothills of the Andes Mountains near Otavalo, at elevations between 8,500 and 10,500 feet above sea level.
-The Quito airport is situated at 8,700 feet, and the city of Quito (should you join our Extra Day Program) is at roughly 9,400 feet.
+Elevation: Please note that the first two nights of this adventure are either spent in the Otavalo region in the foothills of the Andes Mountains at elevations between 8,500–10,500 feet above sea level or in Quito at an elevation of 9,400 feet.
 The relative lack of oxygen at these elevations may manifest in altitude-sickness symptoms that can include headaches, dizziness, tiredness and nausea during the first few hours or days spent at elevation.
 Hydration and rest usually help symptoms to resolve, though participants may wish to talk with their doctor about taking along a prescription for a medication such as Diamox to better manage potential physical reactions to high altitude.
-We recommend arriving one day early to Otavalo or Quito to acclimate.

 Important Information About This Trip